JulianNicholls/Complete-React-Web-App/README.md

 The completed Clocks app is available at
 [Reactive Clocks](http://reactive-clocks.herokuapp.com).

-The Work in Progress To Do app is available at [Reactive Agenda](http://reactive-agenda.herokuapp.com).
+The Work in Progress Todo app is available at [Reactive Agenda](http://reactive-agenda.herokuapp.com).

 ## Directories